go-outside-labs/web3-toolkit-sol/solidity_tldr.md

 * **events** are an abstraction on top of EVM's logging, allowing clients to react to specific contract changes.
 * emitting events cause the arguments to be stored in the transaction's log (which are associated with the address of the contract).
 * contracts cannot access log data after it has been created, but they can be efficiently accessed from outside the blockchain (e.g., through bloom filters).
-* some use cases for events are: listening for events adn updating user interface or a cheap form of storage.
+* some use cases for events are: listening for events and updating user interface or a cheap form of storage.
 * events are especially useful for light clients and DApp services, which can "watch" for specific events and report them to the user interface, or make a change in the state of the application to reflect an event in an underlying contract.
 * events are created with `event` and emitted with `emit`. for example, an example can be created with: